Peace One Day: Peace Day Royal Albert Hall 2007

 In 2007, Peace One Day organised a third concert at the Royal Albert Hall in London, headlining Annie Lennox with Yusuf Islam, Corinne Bailey Rae, James Morrison, Kate Nash, and Marc Almond.
 The concert also included specially filmed pieces from Jude Law, David Beckham, and Lord David Puttnam.
 A second concert was held at the Royal Albert Hall in 2008, and it was broadcast in 93 countries.

 Peace Day Le Grand Rex 2009

 In 2009 the Peace One Day 10th Anniversary Concert was held in Paris at Le Grand Rex, and this concert included performances by Lenny Kravitz, Kasabian, and Keziah Jones.

 Peace Day O2 Arena 2011

-The 2011 concert at the O2 Arena announced a new Peace One Day initiative Global Truce 2012, Razorlight and Eliza Doolittle headlined.
+The 2011 concert at the O2 Arena announced a new Peace One Day initiative Global Truce 2012, Razorlight and Eliza Doolittle and also Cat Stevens headlined.
 On 21 June 2012 a Peace One Day concert at Derry, in the spirit of the Olympic Truce marked the start of the London 2012 Festival and was also a three-month countdown to Global Truce 2012, some of the musicians that performed were Pixie Lott, Newton Faulkner and Imelda May.